 What Is A Chapter 13 Bankruptcy?

 You can think of a Chapter 13 bankruptcy as a softer form of bankruptcy.
-It doesn’t get rid of all of your debt, but it does allow you to restructure your debt and hang onto your property.
-This procedure may allow you to spread your payments over a longer period of time or only pay back part of your loan.
+It doesn’t get rid of all of your debt, but it does allow you to restructure your debt and keep your property.
+This procedure may allow you to spread your payments over a longer period or pay back only part of your loan.

-Chapter 13 bankruptcies leave your credit report after 7 years.
+Chapter 13 bankruptcies stay on your credit report for 7 years.

 Refinancing After Chapter 7 Vs. Chapter 13 Bankruptcy: At A Glance